-Add the flour mixture to butter mixture on low speed alternating with the buttermilk (mixed together with the vanilla and lemon zest), starting and ending with flour.
+Add the flour mixture to butter mixture on low speed alternating with the buttermilk mixture (buttermilk + vanilla), starting and ending with flour.

 TLB Tip: Now is the time to keep the mixer on low speed and never any higher.
 We want to keep the gluten levels as low as possible to keep the cake tender.
 Once the flour hits the butter, mix only until half way incorporated before adding the buttermilk.
 You will still see flour that hasn’t mixed in yet and that is okay because we will render that in the next step.